Bitcoin most traded crypto among women users, Shiba Inu most traded among men, as per WazirX data

 Additionally, 44 percent of respondents shared that crypto comprises up to 10 percent of their overall investment portfolios, and 54 percent of respondents shared they would be interested in pursuing a career in the crypto space.

-82 percent of WazirX users also reported "they have reaped profits on their crypto investments (as of November 30, 2021)."
+82 percent of WazirX users also "reaped profits on their crypto investments (as of November 30, 2021)."

 In 2021, local authorities have also been looking to understand crypto better, and are in the process of defining and regulating.
 In an upcoming Bill, the government, which has been speaking to a set of Indian crypto exchanges, is looking to bring regulatory clarity to the space.